-Gross premiums earned during the reporting period amounted to a total of approximately NIS 4,838 million, as compared with a total of approximately NIS 4,994 million in the corresponding period last year.
-The decrease in premiums was primarily due to the conclusion of the engagements with Maccabi and Leumit health funds in collective long-term care insurance, in which earned premiums amounted last year to a total of approximately NIS 357 million and NIS 63 million, respectively.
+Gross premiums earned in the reporting period amounted to a total of approximately NIS 7,241 million, as compared with a total of approximately NIS 7,648 million in the corresponding period last year.
+The decrease in premiums was primarily due to the conclusion of the engagements with Maccabi and Leumit health funds in collective long-term care insurance, in which earned premiums in the corresponding period last year amounted to a total of approximately NIS 555 million and NIS 96 million, respectively.
 For additional details, see section 3.1.3 below.
-On the other hand, an increase was recorded in premiums relative to last year, mostly in life insurance, in the amount of approximately NIS 188 million, mostly due to an increase of non-recurring premiums.
+On the other hand, an increase was recorded in premiums relative to last year, mostly in life insurance, in the amount of approximately NIS 155 million, mostly due to an increase of non-recurring premiums.

-Comprehensive income after tax attributable to the company's shareholders in the reporting period amounted to a total of approximately NIS 192 million, as compared with comprehensive loss of approximately NIS 4 million in the corresponding period last year.
-Return on equity in annual terms during the reporting period amounted to a rate of 7.8%, as compared with a negative rate of 0.2% in the corresponding period last year.
+Comprehensive loss after tax attributable to the Company's shareholders in the reporting period amounted to a total of approximately NIS 373 million, as compared with comprehensive income of approximately NIS 56 million in the corresponding period last year.